Vid-0723/React-Node-Postgres_demo/README.md

-Go to both folder and just run thi command
+Go to both folder and just run this command
 `sudo docker-compose up --build`